BrynGhiffar/chatbyte/readme.md

 - [ ] implement sending voice
 - [ ] implement sending images
 - [ ] implement sending video
-- [ ] implement desktop notification on receive new message
+- [x] implement desktop notification on receive new message.
+- [ ] implement resizable

 ### Fixes
-- [ ] Change up color palette
+- [x] Change up color palette
-- [ ] Fix issue when starting a new conversation, message does not appear in messages tab.
+- [x] Fix issue when starting a new conversation, message does not appear in messages tab.
-- [ ] Has read issue, when user is on
+- [x] Has read issue, when user is on

 ## Milestones (MVP Ready)
 - [ ]